lmapii/practical-zephyr/04_practice/readme.md

 ## Dissecting UART peripheral pin multiplexing

-With `&led0` we've seen that it's quite straight-forward to use GPIOs in Zephyr.
+With `&led0` we've seen that it's quite straightforward to use GPIOs in Zephyr.
 Changing the GPIO pin, e.g., of an LED node, can be as easy as changing the corresponding phandle's pin specifier.
-We'll now look how pin assignments work for _peripherals_.
+We'll now look at how pin assignments work for _peripherals_.
 For that, we'll use our old friend _UART_.

 We've learned that UART is used for the console output and thus for `printk`, so let's use some `printk` calls to make use of it.
 We'll output `"tick"` each time the LED is turned on, and `"tock"` each time it is turned off: